jordantsanz/sudoku/TESTING.md

 10. Test puzzleSolved on a unsolved and solved puzzle

+11. Test puzzleCopy from the solved puzzle to an initially empty puzzle to see if it copies it over.

-11. Test puzzlePrint to console
+12. Test puzzlePrint to console

-12. Test puzzleDelete by running valgrind on ./puzzletest
+13. Test puzzleDelete by running valgrind on ./puzzletest

 ### create